-If there is one thing that makes superheroes so great it’s that they are relatable.
-You only need to look through a handful of X-men comic books to find themes on prejudice, redemption, hopelessness, solitude, victory and loss – all traits and feats we ourselves as readers have experienced at some time in our lives.
-Life can get quite tough and during these woeful moments we can rely on a few lessons from our comic book friends for inspiration.
+If there is one thing that makes superheroes so great, it’s that they are relatable.
+You only need to look through a handful of X-men comic books to find themes of prejudice, redemption, hopelessness, solitude, victory and loss – all traits and feats we ourselves as readers have experienced at some time in our lives.
+Life can get quite tough, and during these woeful moments, we can rely on a few lessons from our superhero friends for inspiration.

 I think a hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles.
 They are the real heroes, and so are the families and friends who have stood by them. – Christopher Reeve

 1. Anyone can be a hero – Batman